jimburton/CI505/labs/DEV.md

 [`stack`](https://docs.haskellstack.org/en/stable/README/) and
 [`cabal`](https://www.haskell.org/cabal/).
 We will be using `cabal`.

-`cabal` is installed as part of the Haskell platform but it may be an older version that needs to be upgraded.
+`cabal` is installed as part of the Haskell platform but you should make sure you have the latest version.
 Start by entering these commands into a terminal:

 ```bash